 Want to know where to vote on Election Day?

 Visit the L.A.
-County Registrar’s office website for a list of in-person polling places in Los Angeles County.
+County Registrar’s office website for a list of in-person vote centers in Los Angeles County.

 Voting outside of Los Angeles County?
 Click here, to find out where to vote.